Danny10ison/Fast-API-and-Docker-BootCamp/README.md

 **What you are expected to learn on Day 1:**

  - Introduction to Python for Web Development
- - Learn how to create a “repository” (project) with a git hosting tool (like GitHub or Bitbucket)
+ - Learn how to create a “repository” (project) with a git hosting tool (like GitHub or Bitbucket) (done)
- - Learn how to copy/clone the repository to your local machine
+ - Learn how to copy/clone the repository to your local machine (done)
- - Learn how to add a file to your local repo and “commit” (save) the changes
+ - Learn how to add a file to your local repo and “commit” (save) the changes (done)
- - Learn how to “Push” your changes to your master branch
+ - Learn how to “Push” your changes to your master branch (done)
- - Learn how to make a change to your file with a git hosting tool and commit
+ - Learn how to make a change to your file with a git hosting tool and commit (done)
- - Learn how to “Pull” the changes to your local machine
+ - Learn how to “Pull” the changes to your local machine (done)
- - Learn how to create a “branch” (version), make a change, commit the change
+ - Learn how to create a “branch” (version), make a change, commit the change (done)
  - Learn how to open a “pull request”.
  - Learn how to “Merge” your branch to the master branch